Metriplectic relaxation to equilibria: Diffusion-like metric brackets

 The resulting evolution equation amounts to

 where we have accounted for the identity $\curl[\delta \fun{H}(B) /\delta B] = \curl A = B$.
 If $B$ is sufficiently regular, we can replace $\widetilde{\curl}$ by $\curl$ and write

 which shows that the magnetic field $B$ is advected by the flow of the effective ``velocity'' field $V$.
-Hence, the field lines of $B$ are frozen into the flow, i.e., they cannot change their topological properties.
+Hence, so long as the solution remains smooth, the field lines of $B$ are frozen into the flow (actually flux), i.e., they cannot change their topological properties.
 This is a much stronger constraint than just preservation of magnetic helicity $2\fun{H}(B)$.
-Therefore, the solution can relax to a linear Beltrami field only if the initial condition is a continuous deformation of a linear Beltrami field, and this is typically not the case.
-The equilibrium points correspond to $V = 0$, which is equivalent to Eq.~(\ref{eq:nonlinear-Beltrami}) for nonlinear Beltrami fields.
+As anticipated, Eq.~(\ref{eq:CS-method}) is exactly the relaxation method of Chodura and Schl\"uter \cite{Chodura1981} with constant pressure.
+The method itself is therefore not new.
+In solar physics this relaxation method is known as the magneto-frictional method \cite{Yang1986,Klimchuk1992,Valori2007,Valori2010}, and it has been applied to the computation of force-free magnetic fields in coronal active regions \cite{Wiegelmann2012}.
+The bracket formalism, however, opens the way to possible generalizations by means of different choices of the kernel.
+This possibility will be explored in future work.
+Since this relaxation method is based on the MHD induction equation, smoothness of the solution may be lost in a finite time due to the formation of current sheets, as conjectured by Parker and discussed in Section~\ref{ssec:Oequil}.
+In this work we allow for weak solutions.
+In fact, Eq.~(\ref{eq:CS-bracket-evolution}) is reformulated with $B(t) \in H_0(\div,\Omega)$ only.
+More precisely, we search for $B \in C^1\big(([0,T]; H_0(\div,\Omega)\big)$ and auxiliary variables $E, j, H \in C\big([0,T]; H_0(\curl,\Omega)\big)$ satisfying

+pointwise in time, with $F, G, k \in H_0(\curl,\Omega)$ being test functions.
+Faraday's equation is posed strongly as an identity in $H_0(\div,\Omega)$.
+As a result the condition $\div B = 0$ is preserved.
+One can also show directly that a solution of this system preserves magnetic helicity and dissipate magnetic energy, that is, the properties of the bracket hold for this reformulation.
+In particular, we observe that